Have you ever seen the yin yang symbol?

 In other words, it’s the key to success.

-Perfectionists abhor mistakes.
+Perfectionists hate mistakes.
 But “perfecting” your way through life does more harm than good.

 Instead, change your mindset about setbacks.